Bikes for Life: Rally for a safer cycling city

 Just please don’t call me a cyclist

 My preferred mode of transport is on 2 wheels.
 My Victoria Classic sits by the front door ready for any trip I need to make – especially around Auckland’s “Zone 1”.
-I’m fortunate that I don’t have the expense of a car and love the convenience cycling.
+I’m fortunate that I don’t have the expense of a car and love the convenience of cycling.

 But please don’t call me a cyclist.
 I would no more put “cyclist” on my CV than a person who commutes by car would put “motorist”.
 I ride my bike every day just for transport and I’m involved with Cycle Action Auckland to improve cycling conditions in Auckland but I rarely go on purely recreational rides.